Skip to main content

 A page within Center for Transformative Justice

-The Bias Support & Education Team (BSET) responds to reported bias incidents UWL in order to continue to foster a community that is welcoming and inclusive to all.
-The BSET was formed in 2005 to address and respond to bias incidents in order to better understand our campus climate.
-The BSET is comprised of the following campus representatives:
+The Bias Support & Education Team (BSET) supports individuals who report bias incidents at UWL in order to continue to foster a community that is welcoming and inclusive to all.
+The BSET was formed in 2005 to address and catalog bias incidents in order to better understand our campus climate.

 What is the BS&ET?